A student may use an advisor of their choice for any meeting, interview, hearing, or other part of a process under our Sexual Misconduct Policy.

 You can contact her via email at firstname.lastname@example.org

-Lena Leonardi (she/her/hers) - Available as an advisor for Reporting Parties or Respondents
+Lena Leonardi (she/her/hers) - Available as an advisor for Reporting Parties or Respondents, only remotely in 2021

 Lena is a part-time student at Lewis & Clark Law School.
 She grew up in San Bernardino, CA and studied Dance & Performance Studies and English at UC Berkeley.
 Lena passed the National Registry of Emergency Medical Technicians Exam in 2014, and currently works as a Physician Recruiter.
 Her areas of interest include Health Law and Indian Law.
 She looks forward to assisting and supporting students through this process.